danoctavian/awesome-anti-censorship/README.md

 - [firefly-proxy](https://github.com/yinghuocho/firefly-proxy) - A proxy software to help circumventing the Great Firewall.
 - [iodine](https://github.com/yarrick/iodine) - This is a piece of software that lets you tunnel IPv4 data through a DNS server.
 This can be usable in different situations where internet access is firewalled, but DNS queries are allowed.
 - [obfuscated-openssh](https://github.com/brl/obfuscated-openssh) - Handshake obfuscation strengthens the initial SSH handshake against systems that identify or classify various network protocols by examining data in transit for static signatures.
+- [infranet](http://sourceforge.net/projects/infranet/) - Infranet is a system that attempts to circumvent web censorship by allowing clients to surreptitiously request sensitive content via cooperating Web servers distributed across the global Internet.

 - [goagent](https://github.com/phuslu/goagent) - code is missing now.

 ### Decentralized systems